jeonggyukim/slug_cluster/README.md

 ### slug_cluster

-Wrapper scripts for running SLUG2 simulations and calculating time evolution of light-to-mass conversion factors of coeval populations of star clusters.
+Scripts for running SLUG2 simulations and calculating time evolution of light-to-mass conversion factors of coeval populations of star clusters.

 * Step 1: Clone slug2 from [bitbucket repository](https://bitbucket.org/krumholz/slug2/) and compile.
 Minimum requirements are BOOST C++ and GSL libraries.
 Set SLUG_DIR environment variable to the slug installation directory.